Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: The structure of the crossed product algebra, modulo the compact operators, of left and right convoluters in acting on , prime number

-We will extend this result to the (partial) action of $G \times G^{\rm op}$ on $\Gamma$ and identify the structure of the crossed product algebra in the quotient modulo the compact operators.
+We will extend this result to the (partial) action of $G \times G^{\rm op}$ on $\Gamma$ and identify the structure of the crossed product algebra in the quotient, modulo the compact operators.

-As a consequence, since the representation we constructed in Chapter 5 for the Hecke algebra, (giving unitarely equivalent operators to the classical Hecke operators), takes values into the $C^*$-algebra generated by left and right convolutors from $G\times G^{\rm op}$ acting $\ell^2(\Gamma)$, and characteristic functions of cosets of modular subgroups, we can compute the essential spectrum of the classical Hecke operators.
+As a consequence, and since the representation we constructed in Chapter 5 for the Hecke algebra, (giving unitarily equivalent operators to the classical Hecke operators), takes values into the $C^*$-algebra generated by left and right convolutors from $G\times G^{\rm op}$, and characteristic functions of cosets of modular subgroups acting $\ell^2(\Gamma)$, we can compute the essential spectrum of the classical Hecke operators.

-Let $Z_p$ be the $p$-adic integers and $K$ be the compact group $\PSL_2(Z_p)$.
+Let $\mathbf Z_p$ be the $p$-adic integers and $K$ be the compact group $\PSL_2(\mathbf Z_p)$.
 Note that $K$ is totally disconnected and that $\Gamma$ is dense in $K$.
 Let $\mu_p$ be the normalized Haar measure on $K$.

 We will use the following embedding of the algebra of continuous functions on $K$ into $\B(\ell^2(\Gamma))$.
 To each function $f$ in $C(K)$ we associate the diagonal multiplication operator on $\ell^2(\Gamma)$ by the restriction of $f$ to $\Gamma \subseteq K$.